-Mobile computing introduces unique challenges due to its dynamic and varied usage contexts \cite{sears2003when}.
-Unlike desktop computing, mobile devices are used in diverse environments, often leading to "situationally induced impairments and disabilities" (SIIDs) \cite{sears2003when, tigwell2019addressing} that hinder user interaction.
-Specifically, "Situational Visual Impairments" (SVIs) arise from environmental factors like low lighting or user motion, significantly impacting text readability on these devices \cite{sarsenbayeva2016situational, sarsenbayeva2017challenges, mustonen2004examining}.
-This results in a compromised user experience, marked by visual fatigue, distraction, and difficulty processing information \cite{tigwell2018not}.
+Mobile computing presents unique challenges due to its dynamic usage contexts \cite{sears2003when}.
+Unlike desktop computing, mobile devices are used in varied environments, leading to Situationally Induced Impairments and Disabilities (SIIDs) \cite{sears2003when, tigwell2019addressing}.
+Among these, Situational Visual Impairments (SVIs) arise from factors like low lighting and user motion, significantly affecting text readability \cite{sarsenbayeva2016situational, sarsenbayeva2017challenges, mustonen2004examining}.
+These challenges lead to visual fatigue, distraction, and difficulty processing information \cite{tigwell2018not}.

-Current solutions for addressing SVIs include manual adjustments \cite{hong2020implementation}, such as increasing font size \cite{huang2019effects}, using auditory substitutes \cite{carter2009seereader, hincapie2013crashalert, soubaras2020voice}, and automatic adjustments \cite{hong2020implementation}.
-However, these methods often lack the contextual adaptability required to cater to diverse user needs in real-time.
-Traditional approaches in HCI research focus on optimizing user interfaces for specific impairments, but they often fail to account for the dynamic and multifaceted nature of real-world contexts \cite{hong2020implementation}.
-As a result, there is a need for more comprehensive solutions that can automatically adapt text presentation based on changing environmental conditions and user preferences.

-Just-in-Time Adaptive Interventions (JITAIs) offer a promising approach to address these challenges.
-JITAIs aim to provide the right support at the right time by continuously adapting to an individual’s dynamic context and need \cite{Nahum-Shani2018, Saponaro2021, Hardeman2019, Pulantara2017, Mair2022}.
-For example, in addressing SVIs, a JITAI system could leverage real-time data from mobile sensors to detect changes in ambient lighting or user motion and automatically adjust text parameters, such as font size or line space, to maintain optimal readability.
-Furthermore, incorporating a "human-in-the-loop" approach can enhance the personalization and adaptability of JITAIs.
-By integrating user preferences and feedback, as demonstrated in systems like Time2Stop \cite{Time2Stop2024}, JITAIs can dynamically adjust to individual visual needs in real-time, ensuring a comfortable and accessible reading experience across diverse contexts.

-Guided by the principles of JITAIs and human-in-the-loop systems, this research proposes a novel approach to dynamically enhancing text readability on mobile devices under varying conditions.
-We introduce SituFont, a system designed to automatically adjust text parameters such as font size, weight, line spacing, and letter spacing based on a user’s current context, including factors like movement, lighting, and device orientation.
-SituFont leverages real-time data to create a personalized reading experience that adapts to the user's environment, ensuring optimal readability in any situation.

-The research focuses on three key areas: first, it identifies the primary factors that influence text readability under SVIs through a formative study interviewing 15 participants.
-Second, it quantifies the relationship between environmental factors and text readability parameters using controlled experiments with 18 participants.
-Finally, it designs and implements Situfont, a context-aware system that significantly improves text readability by automatically adjusting visual parameters in response to situational changes.
-Lastly, it evaluated the efficiency and user experience of Situfont with 12 participants using a comparative study under 8 SVI scenarios.